yklym/bulletInTestTask/README.md

     post: /api/v1/auth/register

 ## Install & run
-After clonning, install packages in both client and server directories:
+After cloning, install packages in both client and server directories:

     npm -i
-Then you can run both cient dev server and back-end server or build client with
+Then you can run both client dev server and back-end server or build client with

     npm build
-In client directory and mooving build dir to back-end server's dir.
+In client directory and moving build dir to back-end server's dir.
 Server .env file has such a configuration:

     MONGODB_URI